ArkEcosystem/AIPs/AIPS/aip-81.md

 # Technical Specification(initial/will be further updated with reference implementation)
 The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations.

+*THIS IS WIP, AND IT WILL CHANGE ALONG THE LINES AS REFERENCE IMPLEMENTATION CHANGES*

 ## Transaction Types
 New transaction types need to be implemented in order to support interaction with the blockchain in terms of sending/loading smart contract to the blockchain and giving possibilities to call the smart contract methods.